Ginsburg/malo/README.md

 Doesn't work, it chills.

 - Who uses Malo?
-Everyone on earth except thos who don't.
+Everyone on earth except those who don't.

 - What is Malo's goal?
 To make everyone awesome.